Whitmore Reans: Today

-The areas population displays its recent history of immigration in the diversity of its residents.
+The area's population displays its recent history of immigration in the diversity of its residents.
 There are English, Afro-Caribbean, Asian, Polish, Kurdish, African, Irish and many other ethnicities residing in Whitmore Reans.
 It also has a small number of student residents who reside at the nearby university campus on Waterloo Road, and in private lets dotted throughout the area.
 Historically, Whitmore Reans is considered to be quite a genteel part of Wolverhampton, being located next to the picturesque West Park.

 Since 1889, Whitmore Reans has been dominated by the Wolverhampton Wanderers football ground, Molineux Stadium, which stands on the eastern side of Waterloo Road.
 However, all signs of the original stadium disappeared during the first half of the 20th century and the oldest part of the current stadium was built in 1978.